Is it too early to start thinking and baking Christmas Cookies? And how about adding some exotic flavors to the old and

-In the picture above you see one of the essentials of the Indian cuisine: the spice box – a round metal tin containing some of the precious spices used in Indian dishes.
+In the picture above you see in the background one of the essentials of the Indian cuisine: the spice box – a round metal tin containing some of the precious spices used in Indian dishes.
 Mine contains Chili powder, turmeric powder, cumin powder, cumin seeds, nigella seeds, garam masala, and black peppercorns.

 The cookies are placed on a traditional copper plate, also used to serve naan (Indian flatbreads, get the recipe here), curries and rice.
-If you love the Indian flavours as much as I do, you can make your own butter chicken or tikka masala by following my simple recipes.
+If you love the Indian flavors as much as I do, you can make your own butter chicken or tikka masala by following my simple recipes.

-The background in the picture is a Malay Batik, a cloth dyed with a particular technique, very popular in southeast Asia.
+The background in the picture is a Malay Batik, a cloth dyed with a particular technique, very popular in Southeast Asia.
 There are many different patterns, each region has its own.
-It is nicely folded and wrapped around the waist or used to make shirts, dresses and all kind of things.
+It is nicely folded and wrapped around the waist or used to make shirts, dresses and all kinds of things.